lukecjohnson/dot/README.md

-# ●
+# x —
-Dot is a preprocessor that adds reusable components with properties and slots to standard HTML.
+`x-` is a preprocessor that adds reusable components with properties and slots to standard HTML.

 ## Components
 Components are created with a standard HTML file in the `components` directory.
 Properties are defined with a basic